dotkernel/api/README.md

 Dotkernel API is a PHP skeleton app for building REST APIs using [Laminas](https://github.com/laminas) and [Mezzio](https://github.com/mezzio) components and implements standards like PSR-3, PSR-4, PSR-7, PSR-11 and PSR-15.

-Dotkernel API is an alternative for legacy Laminas API Tools (formerly Apigility) applications, and is based on Enrico Zimuel's [Zend Expressive API - Skeleton example](https://github.com/ezimuel/zend-expressive-api).
+Dotkernel API is an alternative for legacy Laminas API Tools (formerly Apigility) applications and is based on Enrico Zimuel's [Zend Expressive API - Skeleton example](https://github.com/ezimuel/zend-expressive-api).

 > Live [demo](https://api.dotkernel.net/).